darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 # import from a connected camera

-When a camera is detected, it will show up in the device panel after pressing “scan for devices”.
+When a camera is detected, it will show up in the device panel automatically.
 If you hover your mouse over the camera tab label, a tooltip will pop up with information about the camera (model, firmware version etc.).
 Depending on the capabilities of the camera, the following options may be displayed:

 import from camera
 : This will bring up an import dialog, showing any images on camera that can be selected for import into a film roll.